About Strong Passwords

 Most security conscious organizations have password restrictions that prevent users from picking simple passwords.
 They typically require a minimum length and include a variety of different types of characters to create a “strong password.”

-The common recommendation for a strong password was to have more than 8 characters with a mix of numbers, symbols, upper and lowercase letters.
+The common recommendation for a strong password was complexity.
+Password complexity in the form of more than 8 characters with a mix of numbers, symbols, upper and lowercase letters.

 That mind-boggling set of choices could be increased further, but would still fail to account for one simple fact: Cybercriminals have access to data from previous security breaches that show the password choices humans have actually made.

-Real world passwords exposed in previous data breaches quickly get funneled into cybercriminals’ cracking dictionaries, which means even a 50-character password wouldn’t be secure.
+Real world passwords exposed in previous data breaches quickly get funneled into cybercriminals’ cracking dictionaries, which means even a 30-character password with complex characters wouldn’t be secure.

 The solution?
-There are a variety of new technologies from multi-factor authentication to biometrics that improve authentication, but as long as the password remains an important security layer, organizations must help users pick passwords that were not previously compromised.
+There are a variety of new technologies from multi-factor authentication to biometrics that improve authentication.
+But as long as the password remains a critical security layer, organizations must help users pick passwords that are strong and are not compromised.

-Because users have no way of knowing which passwords have been compromised, PasswordPing provides services that make it easy for organizations to guide them to better choices.
+Because users have no way of knowing which passwords have been compromised, Enzoic provides API solutions and a simple Active Directory plugin that make it easy for organizations to guide users to better choices.